Viper (Madame Hydra): Film

-Viper appears in 20th Century Fox's The Wolverine, portrayed by Svetlana Khodchenkova.
-Due to rights issues with Marvel Studios at the time, this version is not referred to as "Madame Hydra" nor is her affiliation with the organization referenced.
-Instead, she is depicted as a mutant scientist known as "Dr. Green", who is immune to toxins, can shed her skin, produce acidic saliva, and is a master of toxins.
-Ichiro Yashida hires Viper to help transfer Logan's healing factor to the former as well as monitor Kenuichio Harada's ninja clan.
+Viper appears in The Wolverine, portrayed by Svetlana Khodchenkova.
+Due to rights issues between 20th Century Fox and Marvel Studios at the time, she is not referred to as "Madame Hydra" nor is her affiliation with the organization referenced.
+Instead, this version is a mutant scientist known as "Dr. Green" who can shed her skin (which can grant immunity to new toxins at the cost of her hair), produce acidic saliva, and possesses both an immunity and mastery of toxins.
+Ichirō Yashida hires Viper to help transfer Logan's healing factor to him as well as monitor Kenuichio Harada's ninja clan.
 Viper is later killed while fighting Yukio.